TUMLWE/PAL/docs/source/user_guide.rst

    :width: 1000
    :name: mmr_new

-   Test tab
+   Define new project view

-Now, we have three main panels, each linked to a specific application type.
+In the three main panels linked to the three layers .
 We must create at least three applications:
 1. ITFC for data transmission and testing.
 2. The host, responsible for managing output data.
 3. A Simulink model performing the averaging function.